telerik/fiddler-docs/Configure-Fiddler/Tasks/FirefoxHTTPS.md

 ![FiddlerHook Import][2]

++ Or, import the certificate manually:

  1. Click **Tools > Options... > Advanced > Encryption > View Certificates > Authorities > Import**.

    ![Import Certificate][4]

  2. Select the **.CER** file from your desktop.

- 8. Click the checkbox next to **Trust this CA to identify web sites.**
+ 3. Click the checkbox next to **Trust this CA to identify web sites.**

   ![Trust this CA to identify web sites][3]